-• Lack of cost recovery plans in rural areas Poor performance by service providers especially when water supply is consistent resulting in poor progress on site to complete and reliable. projects. • Lack of Water Master Plan. • Turnaround time to fix or repair the • Lack of Water Demand Management System. boreholes is too long, which leads to water • Insufficient electricity for completed water supply challenges in the communities. projects • Water Services Supply constraints
+- Quality of drinking supply - Inadequate funding - Poor performance by service providers resulting in poor progress on site to complete projects. - Turnaround time to fix or repair the boreholes is too long, which leads to water supply challenges in the communities.